 Brake Shoe Replacement

 Duo-servo and leading trailing are the two most popular brake shoe/drum designs manufacturers use in today's light trucks and passenger cars.
-However, the brake shoe linings in a set of shoes are not always the same length.
+However, the primary and secondary brake shoes are typically different.

-The primary shoe (facing the front of the vehicle) has a shorter lining or contains different material than the secondary shoe on a duo-servo brake drum system.
+The primary shoe (facing the front of the vehicle) has a shorter lining or contains a different material than the secondary shoe on a duo-servo brake drum system.
 The secondary shoe is longer because it does most of the stopping.
-Leading and trailing brake shoes may or may not be the same size.
+Leading and trailing brake shoes may or may be different sizes.

 The secondary shoe of a duo-servo brake drum system is anchored to the backing plate at the top.
 It's attached to the primary shoe through the adjusting pin at the bottom.
 As the drum rotates, it drags the primary shoe outward and into the secondary shoe.
 The primary shoe transfers energy through the floating adjusting assembly to the secondary shoe.
 The anchor causes the secondary shoe to wedge into the drum, self-energizing and increasing braking power.